Phantogram/Project-BTTV/Breakdown.md

 #### The data exploration and cleanup process (acompanied by your Jupyter Notebook).
--Belinda (1 min)
+-Belinda (1 min).
-Files containing ("")
+Files containing ("").
-Measuring the same dates/year
+Measuring the same dates/year.
-State abbreviations to state year
+State abbreviations to state year.

 #### The analysis process (accompanied by your Jupyter Notebook).
--Belinda: alcohol (1 min)
+-Belinda: alcohol (1 min).
--Tawny: census data (1 min)
+-Tawny: census data (1 min).
--Trevor: smoking (1 min)
+-Trevor: smoking (1 min).
--Valerie: obesity ...maybe religion (1 min)
+-Valerie: obesity ...maybe religion (1 min).

 #### Your conclusions including a numerical summary and visualizations of the summary.